Kantoortijger/kantoortijger.github.com/boeken.md

 * Zen and the Art of Motorcycle Maintaince, Robert Pirsig
 * The Practicing Mind, Thomas Sterner
+* Letters from a Stoic, Seneca
+* Meditations, Marcus Aurelius
 * So Good They Can't Ignore You, Cal Newport
 * Early Retirement Extreme, Jacob Lund Fischer
 * Deep Work, Cal Newport